pranay-98/imageApp/README.md

 # imageApp
-Image application that displays images and its metadata and built using streamlit
+Image application built using streamlit that displays images and its metadata